pvasek/kudu-wiki/REST-API.md

     GET api/extensions/local
     List all extension package infos currently installed.
 The following query strings are supported.
     - filter: matching string
-    - only_update: true | false (true means only list ones with updates available, default is false)
+    - update_info: true | false (true means include update if available, default is true)

     GET api/extensions/remote/{id}
     Get a package info with {id} from remote store.
 The following query strings are supported.
     - version: <version> | latest | beta  (default is latest)

     GET api/extensions/local/{id}
     Get a package info with {id} currently installed.
+The following query strings are supported.
-    - update_info: true | false (true means including update info if available, default is false)
+    - update_info: true | false (true means include update if available, default is true)

     POST api/extensions
     Install or update the package to local machine.
 The payload is the package info returned by List/Get apis above.